-To modernize your hiring process and create a more diverse workforce, write a job description template that focuses on the ideal candidate’s skills and values.
+To modernize your hiring process and create a more diverse workforce, write a job description template focusing on the ideal candidate’s skills and values.

-When it comes to skills-based hiring, your biggest ally is a skills test or assessment.
+When it comes to screening applicants, talent assessments are your biggest ally.
 Whether you choose a technical skills assessment or behavioral test, the idea is to get an objective score to accurately reflect competency and reduce hiring bias.

 Pro tip: Before you overhaul your entire hiring process, pick a vacancy that needs your attention urgently.
 For example, start with a role that has a high turnover rate and could do with a boost in employee retention.
 Then, look for a skills test that suits the role.

-Introducing your skills test early (at least before the interview stage) will help you make fast, bias-free decisions and create a shortlist of suitable talent rather than wading through resumes.
+Introducing your skills test at the top of the hiring funnel will help you make fast, bias-free decisions and create a shortlist of suitable talent rather than wading through resumes.

 To bring skills-based testing in early: